Shamwayne/uz_calendar/README.md

 # uz_calendar
 Calendar for UZ timetable.
 Edit at no risk!
-This was made so that the file should work even when offline so keep that in mind when making modifications
+This was made so that the site should work even when browsing offline so keep that in mind when making changes. enjoy!